 Nominations Now Being Accepted for Bethalto Community Awards

-BETHALTO - August 9, 2012 - For the fifth consecutive year, Cornerstone Church is accepting nominations for four awards -- the Bethalto Volunteer of the Year Award, the School Employee of the Year, the Bethalto Public Employee of the Year and the Rock of the Community Award.
+BETHALTO — **July 27, 2011** —* Now is the time to recognize someone who serves the Bethalto community faithfully, perhaps with little or no recognition.

-Cornerstone established the awards in 2008 as a way to recognize those in the community who were willing to give of their time and talents to make a significant impact on the community.
-"When I moved to the area a few years ago, I was impressed with the cooperation between the Village of Bethalto, local organizations, individuals and churches," said Lead Pastor Erik Scottberg.
-"The community has been very supportive of our efforts with the annual fireworks celebration so Cornerstone wants to acknowledgesome of the people who make Bethalto such a great place to
+For the fourth consecutive year, Cornerstone Church is accepting nominations for four awards – the Bethalto Volunteer of the Year Award, the School Employee of the Year, the Bethalto Public Employee of the Year and the Rock of the Community Award.

 Get The Latest News!